Triskele37/ffxiv-completionist/documentation/Feature Todo.md

     so that a fresh cache isn't necessary each update
 * Move relic gear to top-level Equipment category in prep for Armoire & all glam
+* Add a "MERGE_WHEN_NEW" set of keys for xivapi content

 **Must Do**
+* several console logs left in, id column left in
-* Connect all task dependencies of next/previous
+* Connect all task dependencies of next/previous Companion Skills
+    Hall of the Novice
+    Quests
+    Mounts
+    Minions
+    Orchestrion
+    Emotes
+    Fashion Accessories
+    Triple Triad Cards
+    Title
+* Notification window for auto-marked things via dependencies

+* achievement/battle/battle hunt logs

+* achievement/exploration/duty contains diadem achievements

+* how to handle all resplendent achievement between each crafter

+* beast tribe quest achievement siblings
+* quest achievement siblings (link all or rely on quest content siblings?)